Cryptandra arbutiflora: Taxonomy

 A former variety C. arbutiflora var. intermedia is now regarded as a species in its own right - Cryptandra intermedia.

 Distribution and habitat

 Cryptandra arbutiflora occurs between the south coast and the Dandaragan area to the north and also near Geraldton.
-It grows in a variety of soils on granite outcrps, breakaways and creek banks.
+It grows in a variety of soils on granite outcrops, breakaways and creek banks.

 The variety arbutiflora is found in the Gillingarra to Mount Barker and Jerramungup areas, var. borealis from Kalbarri to the Chapman River, var. pygmaea near Lake Muir, and var. tubulosa from Perth to the Kent River.

 Conservation status

 Three varieties of C. arbutiflora are listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions but var. pygmaea is classified as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.